by John Park

 The early church fathers did not totally resemble the modern Evangelical Christian (EC) Theology nor Roman Catholicism (RC) completely.
 But who do they resemble more, or to put it another way, whose core doctrine reflects the early church more?
 And more importantly, who reflects Scripture most accurately?

 Christ guaranteed Hades would not overcome the church.
-Though this does not safeguard against doctrinal error, it does guarantee somebody is right regarding their core sorteriology.
-In this aspect it comes down to justification by faith alone or by faith plus works.
-Perhaps, saying differences in their "core sorteriology" makes the issue cold and academic, but what really is on the line is the Gospel.
+Though this does not safeguard against doctrinal error, it does guarantee somebody is right in regards to their core soteriology.
+In this aspect, it comes down to justification by faith alone or by faith plus works.
+Perhaps, saying differences in their "core soteriology" makes the issue cold and academic, but what really is on the line is the Gospel.
 As Paul said in Galatians 1:8 “But even if we, or an angel from heaven, should preach to you a gospel contrary to what we have preached to you, he is to be accursed [i.e. go to hell]!”
 Bottom line - We have different Gospels!
 And if we both can't be right, then one, as Paul said, is accursed.

 EC gospel = Faith alone